 Table 2 displays the correlation matrix for all the output variables at the end of the first projection year (row 16 of the spreadsheet).
-Table 3 displays the corresponding matrix from history over the period April 1953 - December 2001.
-Stock data is based on Ibbotson and interest rates and inflation are from St. Louis Federal Reserve Data.
-Several conclusions can be drawn about the validity of the model based on a comparison of the two correlation matrices.
+Table 3 displays the corresponding matrix from history over the period from April 1953 through December 2001.
+Stock data are based on Ibbotson [30] and interest rates and inflation are from St. Louis Federal Reserve Data (http://research.stlouisfed.org/fred2/).